-Aaron Hall, a partner at the Joseph Law Firm PC, noted that, even under acting U.S. Attorney General Matthew Whitaker, the Department of Justice has continued to use certification power, suggesting that staffers have still maintained the same focuses.
+Aaron Hall, a partner at the Joseph & Hall P.C., noted that, even under acting U.S. Attorney General Matthew Whitaker, the Department of Justice has continued to use certification power, suggesting that staffers have still maintained the same focuses.
 In December, Whitaker referred to himself two BIA cases relating to when an asylum seeker may establish persecution as a member of a family and what types of criminal convictions disqualify an immigrant from other forms of deportation relief.

 “The momentum that started under Sessions may take some time to stop,” he said.
 “The DOJ seems intent on putting out precedents from the attorney general’s office rather than having the BIA decide.”